 When a child’s safety is threatened by one parent or someone in that parent’s household, the court will need to take immediate action.
 If you believe that your child is in danger, do not hesitate to notify an attorney and request for the child custody agreement to be modified so that your child is safe.

 It’s vital to protect children from any situation where there is domestic violence, neglect, or when there is evidence of drug or alcohol abuse.

 When a custodial parent dies, the court will need to determine who will assume custody of the child.
 Typically the court grants custody to the non-custodial child, though in some cases a third-party will assume custody.

 Never forget that divorce is hard on kids.
 One of the purposes of the child custody schedule is to keep the child’s life as stable as possible.

 This can often be a challenge.
 Especially when you consider that life is often unpredictable.
 Child custody modification allows flexibility as things change.
 Because let’s face it, our lives rarely remain the same.

 Contact An Experienced Child Custody Lawyer Today

 The important thing is to make sure that your child remains happy and healthy.
 If you have questions about Child Custody Modification, please contact family lawyers at Scott M. Brown and Associates.

 You can reach us by calling 281-612-8241 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.